How to Waterproof the Deck You are Building

 Below-joist drainage systems cause damage and wood rot in three ways:

-- First, they allow the wood to get wet over and over again as rain drips through the deck boards, over the joists, and into the drainage system below.
+- The continual exposure of the wood to the water as rainwater drips through the deck and into the drainage system below weakens the structure.
 The water hits the pan and runs out, but not before drenching the wooden joists.

-- Second, this type of system can trap in the moisture.
-If installed ceiling panels are beneath the deck, there’s no air coming in to dry out the wood.
-The only ventilation is through the quarter-inch or less space between the top boards.
+- This type of system can also trap moisture.
+If the ceiling panels are installed under the deck, there is no air coming to dry out the wood.
+The only real ventilation is between the quarter-inch or less space between boards.

-- Third, in the hot months of summer, the temperature further cooks this trapped, wet wood and accelerates the rotting.
-Over time, this is the perfect formula for wood rot: moisture + heat – ventilation = destruction.
+- The hot summer weather further cooks the trapped, waterlogged wood and accelerates the rotting process.
+Over time, this is the perfect formula for your deck’s wood to rot.

 Watch this video to see what happens to wood with under-joist drainage systems.